grzegorzdec/midrive-test/exercises/full-stack.md

 # miDrive Full Stack Exercise

-Build a simple REST API to serve the data contained within the `data.json` file in the root of this repository and an interface to display it.
+In 3 hours, build a simple REST API to serve the data contained within the `data.json` file in the root of this repository and an interface to display it.

 At miDrive we use the following technologies to build our systems.